salilab/mdt/doc/study.rst

-The initial runs in :file:`run1` explored Ramachandran maps extracted from different representative sets of structures (e.g., clustered by 40% sequence identity) and stratification by the crystallographic residue Biso as well as resolution and residue type.
+The initial runs in :file:`run1` explored Ramachandran maps extracted from different representative sets of structures (e.g., clustered by 40% sequence identity) and stratification by the crystallographic residue B\ :sub:`iso` as well as resolution and residue type.
 We ended up with the sample and stratification described above.

 The 2D histograms *p(Φ, Ψ | R)* are derived with: